poshandcirc/wmata-project/readme.md

 5. *If you’re using the real api*: Edit the .env file and add in your API tokens `METRO_API_KEY` and `METRO_API_SECRET` and set `USE_REAL_API` to `true`.

-6. Install the dependencies for the project: `composer install`
+6. Install the dependencies for the project: *If you have composer available globally:* `composer install`, *If composer is not available globally:* `php /path/to/composer.phar install`

 7. Run localhost in background to view the site locally: `php -S localhost:8000 -t public`